RandomityGuy/MBG-Web-Rewind/README.md

 Start a level, press and hold 'Left Shift' to rewind

 ## Building
-To compile, run `npm install`, then `npm run compile`.
+To compile, run `npm install --legacy-peer-deps`, then `npm run compile`.
 For fast building after initial build, do `npm run watch-fast`.

 ## Running the server
 Python 3 is required to run the server.